 We are certified by UAE Ministry of Justice, notary and courts.

 Our qualified translators provide quick and accurate translation

 Our rates are the best in the UAE translation market

-Certified or notarized translation is used for documents that are presented to external authorities outside UAE or for notarization purposes, and is one step beyond legal translation.
+Certified or notarized translation is used for documents that are presented to external authorities outside UAE or for notarization purposes, and is a one step beyond legal translation.
 Certification here is to verify that the translator is accredited by UAE Ministry of Justice and currently listed as legal translator.
 Once the document is translated and sealed by legal translator, it must be submitted to UAE Ministry of Justice or Notary Public to verify the seal of the legal translator and the accuracy of translation itself.
-After verification process, the Ministry or Notary Public fixes a seal that the translation is accurate and seal are true and correct.
+After verification process, the Ministry or Notary Public fixes a seal that the translation is accurate and the seal is true and correct.
 Once the translation is certified and notarized, it has the same legal value of the original official document in the eyes of local judicial departments or foreign authorities.
 Certified translation must be done by a qualified translator fully aware of linguistics, terminology and legislation particulars as this translation follows specific ethical code and strict regulations and rules.

-To find out whether your documents need legal or certified translation or to get your document notarized, you can call us now to speak to a translator or email us your documents and we will be happy to tell you the process of certifying your documents with full details.
+To find out whether your documents need a legal or certified translation or to get your document notarized, you can call us now to speak to a translator or email us your documents and we will be happy to tell you the process of certifying your documents with full details.
 We also provide our valuable clients with a broad scope of other support translation services, including the following: